kellobri/R_Blog/content/home/about.md

 +++

 # Hi,
-I'm Kelly and this is the blog-extension of my Github account.
+I'm Kelly and this is the blog-extension of my GitHub account.
 Here I keep a record of my blogs, speaking engagements and external projects.
-I'm a co-organizer of the Washington DC chapter of R-Ladies Global.
+I'm an organizer of the Washington DC chapter of R-Ladies Global.
 It's an R users group for lady-folk and friends.
-Check out our [Meetup page](https://www.meetup.com/rladies-dc/) for the latest news and events.
-We're also on Twitter (at) [RLadiesDC](https://twitter.com/RLadiesDC).
+Check out our [Meetup](https://www.meetup.com/rladies-dc/) page for the latest news and events.
+We're also on [Twitter](https://twitter.com/RLadiesDC).